p2panda/handbook/website/docs/tutorials/mushroom-app.md

 ### Register schemas

-:::note How to create a schema?
+:::info How to create a schema?

 There is another tutorial showing you [how you can create schemas](/tutorials/send-to-node) with the command line tool `send-to-node`.
 For this tutorial this is not necessary, but if you are wondering what is going on, you should check this out first!